matthewhatch/monte_carlo/README.md

 # Monte Carlo
-Motivated by the book Mathletics
+Generate Runs Created(RC) for any player, in any year in Major Leage Baseball Motivated by the book Mathletics

 Data is pulled from baseball-reference.com and cached on local csv files by year